sopyb/NavigoLearnAPI/CONTRIBUTING.md

 2. **Gear Up Your Development Environment** - Make a new branch for your amazing feature or perhaps that clever bug fix (try to name the branch something descriptive!).

 3. **Chart Your Changes** - Now, you're all set to modify the necessary files to implement your magic.
+Make sure to follow any guidelines in the [Internal Documentation](docs/internal/README.md) and [API Reference](docs/api_reference/README.md) to ensure your changes are consistent with the rest of the codebase.
+Also, make sure to add any new files to the appropriate documentation files or ask for help regarding writing documentation.

 4. **Test the Waters** - Make sure to test your changes.
 If you can, add tests that cover your changes.